vkh-cr/av-regsys/README.md

   * sheet -> Tools -> Script editor -> Edit -> Current project's triggers -> create a new trigger
   * You need to grant permissions to the app under your account.
 This is called app verification.
 It will involve this nasty "go to ...(unsafe)" dialog
 * Done

+# Starting registration
+* Create new spreadsheet
+* Share it with Vojta
+* Push code into it
+* Create form with fields' names and options having exact strings

 # Entry methods